hummat/hummat.github.io/_posts/2020-07-17-a-sense-of-uncertainty.md

 As you might have glimpsed from these equations, the mean-squared error can be interpreted as the negative logarithm of an isotropic multivariate normal distribution of the true labels centered around the predictions with precision $\beta$ while the cross entropy has an interpretation as the negative logarithm of a categorical distribution of the predictions.

 To obtain the likelihood given the loss, we can simply solve the equation $E(W)=-\ln p(\mathcal{D}\vert W)$ for this quantity to obtain $p(\mathcal{D}\vert W)=\exp(-E(W))$.
-Below, on the left, you see a visualization of taking the exponential of the negative loss while on the right,  a two-dimensional normal distribution is shown.
+Below, on the left, you see a visualization of taking the exponential of the negative loss while on the right,  a fitted two-dimensional normal distribution is shown.
 Interestingly, they are extremely similar, suggesting to use such distributions when trying to model the likelihood functions of neural networks, a fact we will come back to in the final article of this series when talking about _Laplace approximation_.

 For now, simply have a look at (and play with) the figures and try to understand the relationship between loss and likelihood.
 For example, regions of low loss indicate parameters (network weights) of high likelihood and flat regions of the loss translate to high uncertainty about the correct parameter values, as many different configurations are equally likely to have generated the data.

-{% include figures/loss_vs_gauss.html %}
+{% include figures/googlenet_cifar10_loss_vs_gauss.html %}

 We have discussed the loss-likelihood relation so let's turn to the prior.
 As the prior encompasses all assumptions about the parameters we want to estimate, almost everything that is known as _regularizers_ in standard machine learning lingo can be cast into this framework.
 Those are basic things like the choice and design of our model, i.e. using a neural network and giving it a specific number of layers and other architectural decision but also, more explicitly, regularization of possible values we allow the weights to take on, the most common being _weight decay_, aka $L_2$-regularization, where larger values are penalized.
 Especially this last example, again, has a specific probabilistic interpretation, becoming a Gaussian prior in the probabilistic context.